Victims’ relatives most vocal opponents of man’s execution

 But relatives of William Mueller, his wife, Nancy, and her 8-year-old daughter, Sarah Powell, who were killed in 1996, say that’s not what they want.
 They have pleaded for years that Lee, of Yukon, Oklahoma, should receive the same life sentence as the ringleader in a deadly scheme that aimed to establish a whites-only nation in the Pacific Northwest.

-Now, the family members say their grief is compounded by the push to execute the 47-year-old Lee in the middle of a pandemic.
+Hours after the scheduled time for Lee’s execution, it was unclear whether any of the executions would go forward.
+The family members say their grief is compounded by the push to execute the 47-year-old Lee in the middle of a pandemic.

 “As a supporter of President Trump, I pray that he will hear my message: the scheduled execution of Danny Lee for the murder of my daughter and granddaughter is not what I want and would bring my family more pain,” Earlene Peterson, Nancy’s mother and Sarah’s grandmother, said in a statement last month.